Declare postal or courier consignments up to EUR 150.00 to customs

 which are declared by the recipient or a representative.

-For the value limit of EUR 150.00, the amount actually paid to receive the goods is decisive.
-If, for example, the final invoice amount includes shipping costs that are not shown separately, these are included.
+For the value limit of EUR 150.00, the amount that was actually paid to receive the goods is decisive.
+If the final amount of the invoice includes, for example, shipping costs that are not shown separately, these will count.

 For certain goods, excise duty must be paid in addition to import VAT.
-You must declare these goods to customs using an individual customs declaration:
+You must declare these goods to customs with an individual customs declaration:

 - Alcohol and alcoholic beverages